 Building tools at the intersection of data science and brain health.

 My fascination with the brain started back in high school.
 I joined a mental health club and found myself reading books like Grit by Angela Duckworth, which sparked something in me.
 Then, during my freshman year of college, I got a concussion.
-To recover, I started using exercise to get more blood flow to my brain—and it worked better than I expected.
-That experience really opened my eyes to how interconnected the body and brain are, and it deepened my motivation to understand and support brain health through science and technology.
+To recover, I started using exercise to increase blood flow and support my recovery, and it worked better than I expected.
+That experience made the science personal.
+It pushed me to understand how tightly the brain and body are connected, and how much room there is to design better interventions.

-I’ve also been fortunate to work in industry.
-At Suki AI, I led the launch of a medical calculator for clinicians and built an LLM-powered system that reduced medical review time by 96%.
-Later, at MasterControl, I developed a regulatory compliance chatbot using Neo4j, Mistral-7B, and RAG techniques.
-It cut response time by 75% and was showcased at a major industry summit, which was an exciting moment.
+I’ve also spent time in industry.
+At Suki AI, I led the launch of a web-based medical calculator for clinicians and built an LLM-powered evaluation system that reduced medical review time by 96%.
+At MasterControl, I developed a regulatory compliance chatbot using Neo4j, Mistral-7B, and retrieval-augmented generation, cutting response time by 75% and presenting the work at a major industry summit.
+Those experiences taught me how to ship, iterate fast, and think in terms of user impact, not just model performance.

 May 2024 – Present